-Find out how to make a counselling appointment and what to expect when you see a counsellor.
+Find out how to make a counselling appointment at Mauri Ora and what to expect when you see a counsellor.

 Student Counselling provides short-term counselling support for any issues that are affecting your studies.
 For example, life challenges, relationships, family issues, sexuality, depression, anxiety, stress, and addiction.

 Two or three counselling sessions are often enough to help manage things better and get your life and your studies back on track.
 We encourage you to seek help as early as possible if you’re struggling with your mental health—don’t think of counselling as a last resort.
 If you need more sessions, we will discuss this with you and work together to develop a plan.